Holidays Calendar for April 23, 2014

 • 2007 Died: Boris Yeltsin, Russian politician and statesmen who served as the first President of the Russian Federation from 1991 to 1999.

-• 2005 Co-founder of YouTube Jawed Karim uploaded the first YouTube video, Me at the zoo.
-It shows him at the San Diego Zoo.
-It is still available on the site.
+• 2005 Co-founder of YouTube Jawed Karim uploaded the first YouTube video, Me at the zoo, that shows him at the San Diego Zoo.
+As of 2024, it is still available on the site.

 • 1996 Died: P. L. Travers (born Helen Lyndon Goff), English novelist, journalist, and actress whose best known work is the Mary Poppins series.